Hk-V1/Hk-V1/README.md

 ## 🚀 About Me

 I'm Harleen Kaur, an aspiring Data Scientist with hands-on experience in developing AI and ML solutions.
-I love using data to solve real-world challenges, and I'm passionate about building intelligent systems that drive impact—currently pursuing a BTech in Artificial Intelligence & Machine Learning at GTBIT, GGSIPU, and I have interned as an AI Project Intern at Sohan Lal Commodity Management Pvt.
-Ltd., where I contributed to AI-driven projects and model development.
+I love using data to solve real-world challenges, and I'm passionate about building intelligent systems that drive impact—currently pursuing a BTech in Artificial Intelligence & Machine Learning at GTBIT, GGSIPU, and I have interned as an AI Project Intern at Sohan Lal Commodity Management Ltd., where I contributed to AI-driven projects and model development.

 ---